Haseo: Designs

 Haseo and Ovan's visual appearances were designed by Seiichiro Hosokawa.
 They were Hosokawa's first creations on becoming a professional during his rookie days at CyberConnect2.
-Matsuyama claimed he was influenced by Manji, the main character of the manga Blade of the Immortal by Hiroaki Samura.
+Matsuyama stated that he was mainly influenced by Manji, the main character of the manga Blade of the Immortal by Hiroaki Samura, in designing Haseo.
 In some scenes at the game's beginning, Haseo was designed with a scary look.
 Originally CyberConnect2 intended his first design to include more clothing, including a cape covering his body, but they ended up with a design that revealed more of his skin.
 The cape was meant to conceal Haseo's weaponry, but the team feared issues with how the graphics would handle this.
 There was a lot of trial and error working on this.

 When creating the 3rd Form, Matsuyama said that Haseo's black armor was meant to contrast with his rookie look to the point gamers would question what had happened to him between the series' prologue and the next timeskip.
 While Hosokawa designed the character, the staff asked fellow artist Yoshiyuki Sadamoto for his input whether it was an appropriate look.
 As a result, some of the aesthetics from Haseo's design featured in the games' original trailers were removed from the finished product.

 For the film .hack//G.U.
 Trilogy, Matsuyama wanted to give Haseo a different design as he felt retelling the story with the character having the same abilities would not attract returning fans.
 This was called the "B-st Form" which occurs when Haseo loses his control as Atoli's PC is killed by Ovan.
 Matsuyama wanted Haseo to be given more realistic expressions, resulting in alterations to his design.
 In the film's trailers, Haseo's B-st form was kept secret to the point Matsuyama joked that they might be different characters.

 In the new storyline provided for .hack//G.U.
 Last Recode, Hosokawa gave Haseo a new form, titled 5th.
 In early designs it was similar to the Xth as Haseo still wore a white shirt which was only altered with black areas on its right sleeve.
 It was next replaced in favor of two armors covering Haseo's body with gear following him.
-This idea was scarpped in favor of a halfnaked look, with Haseo's abdomen being exposed.
+This idea was scrapped in favor of a halfnaked look, with Haseo's abdomen being exposed.
 The design of his body went through multiple revisions, including changes to the chest's black points.
 His hair was originally meant to be black, but Hosokawa ended up going back to its silver tone.
 Haseo's main weaponry in this form is known as the Gate of Uroboros (ゲートオブウロボロス).
 Originally, the team aimed to give Haseo eight black swords, but this ended up being a red sword after scrapping the idea of him being followed by eight graves.
 His silver hair was originally meant to become black too.